gadamc/edwexample/README.md

 Here's a screenshot similar to what you should now see.
 ![Push data and response](push_new_docs.jpg)

-As you can probably imagine, its not so difficult to add subsequent processing steps in a similar way.
+As you can probably imagine, its not so difficult to add subsequent processing steps following this pattern.